Access4all/adg/CONTRIBUTING.md

 - Commits to master trigger a build of the live page.
 - Pull requests trigger a build of the related branch.

+## Editor workflow

+- New contents are bundled into a new version (like `1.1`)
+    - Use branch `releases/1.1`
+- Deploy to `master` is done by A4a
+    - Who tells them?
+    - Who is responsible on their side - Reto Inniger?

+Open questions:

+- Should we manage something like an `.htaccess` file to redirect changed URLs?